Jump to:

 What’s interesting in the game:

-• Thrilling nighttime police pursuits – the longer you race, the more aggressively the police respond.
+• Thrilling nighttime police pursuits.
+The longer you race, the more aggressively the police respond.

 • Every aspect of the car can be tuned.